RCastTX/BellaBeatsCaseStudy.github.io/README.md

     ActivityDate
 ```
 **2nd Step:**
-Use the *ROUND* function to round all decimals to the second decimal place for cleaner tables.
-Only 3 tables needed to be cleaned up this way; dailyActiviy, minuteCaloriesNarrow, and weightLogInfo
+Used the *ROUND* function to round all decimals to the second decimal place for cleaner tables.
+I only had 3 tables that needed to be cleaned this way; dailyActiviy, minuteCaloriesNarrow, and weightLogInfo
 ```sql
 #Query for dailyActivity table
 SELECT